RafalWilinski/aws-xray-ts-decorator/README.md

 # AWS X-Ray Typescript Decorator

 Tired of using `AWSXRay.captureAsyncFunc` and/or `AWSXRay.capturePromise` polluting the body of your methods?
-Instrument your class methods with this simple decorator which wraps Promise or async function.
+Instrument your class async methods and Promises with this simple yet elegant decorator.

 <p>
   <a href="https://github.com/RafalWilinski/aws-xray-ts-decorator/blob/master/LICENSE">